Jaguar I-PACE Concept

 Throughout the process of creating Jaguar’s first purpose-built electric vehicle, the engineering team worked to a simple, single-minded mantra: the I-PACE Concept had to be a true driver’s car.

 To reach this goal, the I-PACE Concept features two incredibly compact electric motors designed by Jaguar Land Rover.
 Integrated into the front and rear axles, they offer a combined power output of 400PS and 700Nm of torque, which is exactly the same torque rating as the F-TYPE SVR.
-Together they also enable all-wheel drive, improving dynamics and traction on all surfaces and in all weathers.
+Together they also enable the all-wheel drive, improving dynamics and traction on all surfaces and in all weathers.
 “Electric motors provide immediate response with no lag, no gearshifts and no interruptions,” says Ian Hoban, Vehicle Line Director at Jaguar Land Rover.

 “Their superior torque delivery compared to internal combustion engines transforms the driving experience.
 With 700Nm and the traction benefits of all-wheel drive, the I-PACE Concept accelerates from 0-60mph in around four seconds.”